HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 The high-level points are as follows:

-* The **ResearchStudy** has a single _protocol_  reference to a __PlanDefinition__ for the Study Definition; under which all study activities are grouped
+* The [ResearchStudy](https://hl7.org/fhir/researchstudy.html) has a single _protocol_  reference to a [PlanDefinition](https://hl7.org/fhir/plandefinition.html) for the Study Definition; under which all study activities are grouped
 * Each of the activities are defined using separate resources
 * Each activity is linked to the parent Study Definition through the _action_ predicate.
 The _action_ predicate:
   * defines the relationships between the activities, at the least when activities should occur relative to each other

 {% include plandef-actions.svg %}

 In Research protocols many of the activities are event based.
 For example;  informed consent is required prior to any study activities commencing.
 This is modeled using the _relatedAction_ predicate on the _action_ predicate.
 This is illustrated in the above diagram.
 The `Baseline` Encounter is annotated in the design.
 The other encounters are defined as being _before_ or _after_ this action.
-It is also possible to define the interval between these actions as illustrated here (using FSH syntax - INSERT LINK TO FSH LINK):
+It is also possible to define the interval between these actions as illustrated here:

 ```
 Instance: H2Q-MC-LZZT-ProtocolDesign